Hurricane Pauline: Impact

 Few surface observations were taken during the passage of the hurricane, though officials reported that southern Mexico experienced the brunt of the storm.
 Puerto Escondido, Oaxaca, near where Pauline made landfall, reported a peak wind gust of 70 mph several hours before the hurricane moved through the area; no reports were available after that time.
 An anemometer in Acapulco reported a wind gust of 59 mph with sustained winds of 46 mph.
 However, officials estimate Pauline might have been a hurricane while passing through the area.
 The hurricane produced very heavy rainfall along its path, with many areas receiving more than 15 in.
 According to the Comision Nacional del Agua, precipitation was recorded at 2,132 sites.
-The two highest reported rainfall totals are 27.1 in at San Luis Actlan, and 32.62 in at Puente Jula, near Paso de Ovejas.
-This made Pauline the wettest tropical cyclone in the history of Guerrero.
+The two highest reported rainfall totals are 27.1 in at San Luis Actlan, and 32.62 in at Puente Jula, near Paso de Ovejas in the state of Veracruz.
+This made Pauline the wettest tropical cyclone in the history of Guerrero until being surpassed by Hurricane John in 2024.
 In Acapulco, the hurricane dropped 16.9 in of rainfall in 24 hours.
 This broke the city precipitation record set originally in 1974; the 1997 total represented about 25% of the city's annual rainfall.
 Seas of about 30 ft were reported along the Oaxaca coastline while the hurricane made landfall.

 Hurricane Pauline lightly affected the state of Chiapas, but severely affected Oaxaca and Guerrero, two of the poorest regions of Mexico.
 The area most impacted was the region in and around Acapulco.
 Throughout the country, Hurricane Pauline resulted in $447.8 million in damage (1997 USD).
 A report issued by the United Nations Department of Humanitarian Affairs reported 137 deaths three days after Hurricane Pauline.
 Four days after the passage of the hurricane, a Reuters news report stated there were 173 dead with about 200 missing, while the government of Mexico issued a statement reporting 149 deaths.
 Ultimately, media reports indicated a death toll of at least 230 people, and the Mexican Red Cross estimated 400 dead and at least 1,900 missing.
 The Church World Service estimated at least 500 people were killed.
 Relief Web suggests that 217 fatalities were reported and 600,000 people were impacted.
 Approximately 300,000 people were left homeless due to the storm.